abcxyz/guardian/README.md

 [![Guardian Apply](https://github.com/abcxyz/guardian/actions/workflows/integration.yml/badge.svg?event=push)](https://github.com/abcxyz/guardian/actions/workflows/integration.yml)

-Guardian is a Terraform actuation and enforcement tool using GitHub actions.
+Guardian is a Terraform collaboration and automation tool.
+Using the features of GitHub, Guardian enables teams to enforce a propose, review, and acutate process for secure modification of resources.

+> [!IMPORTANT]
+> The usage of Guardian does not increase the security posture of your cloud resources if poorly configured.

 **This is not an official Google product.**